JamesClonk/JamesClonk.github.io/content/posts/using-a-service-broker-in-cloud-foundry.md

 tags: [osbapi,cloud foundry,service broker,kubernetes]
 authors: [Fabio Berchtold]
 date: 2019-12-31T11:23:54+02:00
-draft: true
+draft: false
 ---

 ## OSBAPI?

-The Open Service Broker API (OSBAPI) is a specification that defines a common language for service providers that your cloud native applications can use to manage cloud services without lockin.
+The [Open Service Broker API](https://www.openservicebrokerapi.org/) (OSBAPI) is a specification that defines a common language for service providers that your cloud native applications can use to manage cloud services without lockin.

-OSBAPI allows independent software vendors, service providers and developers to easily integrate and consume services for workloads running on cloud native platforms such as the Swisscom Application Cloud, which is based on Cloud Foundry and Kubernetes.
+OSBAPI allows independent software vendors, service providers and developers to easily integrate and consume services for workloads running on cloud native platforms such as the [Swisscom Application Cloud](https://developer.swisscom.com/), which is based on [Cloud Foundry](https://cloudfoundry.org/) and [Kubernetes](https://kubernetes.io/).
 The specification describes a simple set of API endpoints which can be used to provision, access and manage various service offerings, and has been adopted by many different platforms and thousands of service providers by now.

-The specification itself can be found on GitHub under https://github.com/openservicebrokerapi/servicebroker As you can see it is very simple and only has a handful of endpoints, each having to support only a couple of methods.
+The specification itself can be found on GitHub under https://github.com/openservicebrokerapi/servicebroker
+As you can see it is very simple and only has a handful of endpoints, each having to support only a couple of methods.

 To use the OSBAPI and integrate a new service into your cloud platform you will need to implement it through a service broker.